thnaeff/farser/readme.md

 The function can then be used to print additional (context) information, evaluate each node and show the result, add structure symbols to the output (e.g. JSON symbols) and so on.
+The printer context `AstPrinterContext` contains information like peek (looking at the next element and depth), the indentation prefix string to use and the "depth direction" of the current and next node.

 #### Abstract Syntax Tree Examples